Malachite01/Malachite01/README.md

 - 🎮 An adventure video game **(⚠️WIP)** developed in Unity in C#.
 This project is a big one for me, and is really time consuming I'm currently working on it but i'll keep the repository private.

-- 🪙 [A token economy web application](https://github.com/Malachite01/SAE-Trisomie21-HG) made for the association "[trisomie 21 Haute-Garonne](http://trisomie21-haute-garonne.org/)" to make a token economy application for autistic and trisomic children.
+- 🪙 [A token economy web application](https://github.com/Malachite01/SAE-Trisomie21-HG) made for the association "[trisomie 21 Haute-Garonne](http://trisomie21-haute-garonne.org/)" to help autistic and trisomic children ([definition of token economy](https://www.dictionary.com/browse/token-economy)).

 - 📡 [A ftp-proxy](https://github.com/Malachite01/proxy-ftp) made in C. It is compatible with commands such as pwd, cd, ls, get, put, ...